 As with most neural networks, the parameters or weights of the system start out randomly, and the network will perform poorly.
 During training however you can program the network what the correct classification of an image is, and over many many examples the network parameters / weights are slowly modified to give the correct classification.

-Scan 3XS offers a range of reliable, high performance server solutions, fully customisable to your needs.
+Scan is an NVIDIA Elite Solution Provider for Deep Learning and offers a range of reliable, high performance server solutions, fully customisable to your needs.